peteroupc/Numbers/docs/PeterO.Numbers.EFloat.md

     public int ToInt32Unchecked();

-Converts the lowest 32 bits of the truncated form of this number's value to a 32-bit signed integer.
+Converts this number to a 32-bit signed integer.
+If this value is not exactly a 32-bit integer, truncates the value to an integer and returns the lowest 32 bits of its two's-complement form (see [&#x22;Forms of numbers&#x22;](PeterO.Numbers.EDecimal.md)) (in which case the return value might have a different sign than this object's value).

 <b>Return Value:</b>

 A 32-bit signed integer.
+Returns 0 if this value is infinity or not-a-number.

 ### ToInt64Checked